-Psychologic and social problems, particularly involving behavior and school issues, are more common during adolescence than at any other time during childhood.
+Psychologic and social (psychosocial) problems, particularly involving behavioral and school issues, are more common during adolescence than at any other time during childhood.
 Adolescents are much more independent and mobile and are often out of the direct control of adults.
 When misbehavior becomes severe and frequent, adolescents should be evaluated for a psychosocial disorder by a mental health professional.
 In particular, depression, anxiety, and eating disorders are common during adolescence.
 Adolescents who have anxiety or mood disorders may have physical symptoms such as fatigue Fatigue Fatigue is when a person feels a strong need to rest and has so little energy that starting and sustaining activity is difficult.
-Fatigue is normal after physical exertion, prolonged stress... read more or chronic fatigue Chronic Fatigue Syndrome Chronic fatigue syndrome refers to long-standing severe and disabling fatigue without a proven physical or psychologic cause and without objective abnormalities found on physical examination... read more , dizziness, headache, and abdominal or chest pain.
+Fatigue is normal after physical exertion, prolonged stress... read more or chronic fatigue Chronic Fatigue Syndrome Chronic fatigue syndrome, also called myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS), refers to long-standing severe and disabling fatigue without a proven physical or psychologic... read more , dizziness, headache, and abdominal or chest pain.

 Depression Depression and Mood Dysregulation Disorder in Children and Adolescents Depression includes a feeling of sadness (or, in children and adolescents, irritability), and/or loss of interest in activities.
 In major depression, these symptoms last 2 weeks or more and... read more is common among adolescents, and doctors actively screen for it during examinations.

 Suicide Suicidal Behavior in Children and Adolescents Suicidal behavior is an action intended to harm oneself and includes suicidal gestures, suicide attempts, and completed suicide.
 Suicidal ideation is thoughts and plans about suicide.
-Suicide... read more is rare, but thoughts about suicide (called suicidal ideation) are more common.
-Suicidal ideation requires an immediate mental health evaluation; parents should not be expected to determine how "serious" the problem is on their own.
+Suicide... read more is uncommon, but thoughts about suicide (called suicidal ideation Suicidal Behavior in Children and Adolescents Suicidal behavior is an action intended to harm oneself and includes suicidal gestures, suicide attempts, and completed suicide.
+Suicidal ideation is thoughts and plans about suicide.
+Suicide... read more ) are common.
+Adolescents with suicidal ideation require an immediate mental health evaluation, and parents should not try to determine how serious the problem is on their own.

 Anxiety Overview of Anxiety Disorders in Children and Adolescents Anxiety disorders are characterized by fear, worry, or dread that greatly impairs the ability to function and is out of proportion to the circumstances.
 There are many types of anxiety disorders... read more often manifests during adolescence, as do mood disorders Depression and Mood Dysregulation Disorder in Children and Adolescents Depression includes a feeling of sadness (or, in children and adolescents, irritability), and/or loss of interest in activities.
 In major depression, these symptoms last 2 weeks or more and... read more and disruptive behavioral disorders such as oppositional defiant disorder Oppositional Defiant Disorder Oppositional defiant disorder is a recurring pattern of negative, defiant, and disobedient behavior, often directed at authority figures.
 Children with oppositional defiant disorder are stubborn... read more and conduct disorder Conduct Disorder A conduct disorder involves a repetitive pattern of behavior that violates the basic rights of others.
 Children with a conduct disorder are selfish and insensitive to the feelings of others... read more .